Renting vs buying in the UK

 Moving house stirs up emotions, paperwork, and costs.

-If considering to buy, a first step is researching mortgage deals and finding what you can afford.
+If you are considering buying, the first step is finding out about the various types of mortgages available and researching mortgage deals to see what you can afford.

 Renting, on the other hand, requires evaluating rental property in your budget range and preparing a month's rent in advance plus potential deposits.